 Azure DevOps Services | Azure DevOps Server 2022 | Azure DevOps Server 2020

-Azure Pipelines offers security mechanisms beyond just protecting the YAML file and source code.
-When pipelines run, access to resources goes through a system called checks.
+Azure Pipelines offers security beyond just protecting the YAML file and source code.
+When YAML pipelines run, access to resources goes through a system called checks.
 Checks can suspend or even fail a pipeline run in order to keep resources safe.
 A pipeline can access two types of resources, protected and open.

 Protecting repository resources

 Repositories can optionally be protected.
 At the organization or project level, you may choose to limit the scope of the Azure Pipelines access token to mentioned repositories.
-When you do this, Azure Pipelines will add two additional protections:
+When you do this, Azure Pipelines will add two more protections:

 - The access token given to the agent for running jobs will only have access to repositories explicitly mentioned in the